 - Increase the amount of blood the heart pumps out

-If you take beta-blockers for performance anxiety, increased norepinephrine and an elevated heart rate are exactly the symptoms you’re trying to avoid in the first place.
+If you take beta-blockers for performance anxiety, increased norepinephrine and an elevated heart rate are exactly the negative effects of stress you’re trying to avoid in the first place.
 And for those who are relying on beta-blockers to reduce their risk of heart attack or to treat arrhythmia, those effects can be downright dangerous.

-Please be sure to consult with your doctor first if you plan on taking beta-blockers and drinking alcohol at any point.
+Please be sure to consult with your doctor first if you plan to take Propranolol and drink alcohol at any point.

-A low dosage of beta-blockers (like the 10mg dosage generally prescribed for performance anxiety), will:
+A low dosage of Propranolol (like the 10mg dosage generally prescribed for performance anxiety), will: